SummaryRead the full fact sheet

 Self-help for disc problems

-Given time and the right conditions, a ruptured disc can heal itself.
-Ongoing maintenance can reduce the risk of disc problems in the future.
+With time, most disc protrusions heal themselves and reduce in size.
+Ongoing self-management strategies may help reduce the future risk of further disc problems.
 Be guided by your doctor or health professional, but general suggestions include:

-- Remember that movements such as bending and twisting (especially at the same time) can increase pressure on your damaged disc.
+- remember that movements such as bending and twisting (especially at the same time) can increase pressure or load on discs

 Other causes of back pain